leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/viewport.rst

 Display
 =======

+Show
    Object Info
       Display the active Object name and frame number at the top left of the 3D Viewport.
    View Name
       Display the name and type of the current view in the top left corner of the 3D Viewport.
       For example: "User Perspective" or "Top Orthographic".
    Playback FPS
       Show the frames per second screen refresh rate while an animation is played back.
       It appears in the top left of the 3D Viewport, displaying red if the frame rate set cannot be reached.

 .. _prefs-viewport-gizmo-size:

 Gizmo Size
    Diameter of the gizmo.

 HDRI Preview Size
    Diameter of the HDRI sphere overlay.

 3D Viewport Axis
    Interactive Navigation
       Display the axis as an interactive gizmo.